yaledailynews/spissues2020/README.md

 sections.
 We don't know exactly which sections and stories are going to be in the paper yet, so don't worry about getting all of the details exactly right!
-As long as there is a clear structure for how the page is organized and can adapt to different sections (maybe with a nav bar or something), we can customize it once we know the details.
+As long as there is a clear structure for how the page is organized and can adapt to different sections, we can customize it once we know the details.